coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater.md

 Video link: [https://www.youtube.com/watch?v=C97\_6MrufCE](https://www.youtube.com/watch?v=C97\_6MrufCE)

-You can copy via USB key the pre-built eth2deposit-cli binaries from an online machine to an air-gapped offline machine booted from usb.
+You can copy via USB key the pre-built staking-deposit-cli binaries from an online machine to an air-gapped offline machine booted from usb.
 Make sure to disconnect the ethernet cable and/or WIFI.
 {% endtab %}
 {% endtabs %}

 2\.
-If using **eth2deposit-cli**, follow the prompts and pick a **KEYSTORE password**.
+If using **staking-deposit-cli**, follow the prompts and pick a **KEYSTORE password**.
 This password encrypts your keystore files.
 Write down your mnemonic and keep this safe and **offline**.

 {% hint style="danger" %}
 **Do not send real mainnet ETH during this process!** :octagonal\_sign: Use only goerli ETH.